 The longer the duration of the drug abuse, the more physically apparent the damage will be.
-This can come in the form of scarred skin, rotting teeth and bloodshot eyes.
-The duration of drug use will often play a role in how long a diet switch will take to impact emotional and mental health.
+The consequences of addiction can come in the form of scarred skin, rotting teeth, and bloodshot eyes.
+The duration of drug use will often play a role in how long a diet modification will take to impact emotional and mental health.